Mir (theatre): History

 An eight-stone building was built on Tsvetnoy Boulevard in 1881, designed to show the panorama of "Plevna".
 In 1886 the building was bought by the brothers Nikitin and they opened a circus there.
 Later, a horse riding arena was established in the building.
 During the Russian Civil War, the arena burned down, and since then the building was empty.

 In 1957, the reconstruction of the building for a cinema was started by architects V. A. Butuzov, N. S. Strigalova, M. I. Bogdanov, and engineers L. Bogatkin, V. Kotov, and A. Levenshtein.
 During the reconstruction only the original brick walls were preserved.
 The new cinema "Mir" (translating as "world") was opened on February 28, 1958 as a Kinopanorama cinema.
 In 1960, it was converted into a larger widescreen cinema with 1,220 seats.

 In 2006 the cinema was again reconstructed, after which it opened as a concert hall for 923 spectators.
-The last reconstruction was carried out in 2017, after which the world became a concert and entertainment venue.
+The last reconstruction was carried out in 2017, after which Mir became a concert and entertainment venue.